The Extraordinary History of Burning Man

 So, what is Burning Man exactly?
 Well, it’s a global culture.
 And a way of living.
 And a decommodified city that participants build from scratch every year, then carefully dismantle after a week so that there’s no trace they were ever there.

-Another reason why it’s so hard to define Burning Man is that everyone’s experience is completely different.
+Everyone’s experience is completely different.
 “There aren’t five minutes at Burning Man that are ever the same,” Dominique Debucquoy-Dodley, a spokesman for Burning Man, told Far & Wide.

 An Intense Gathering

-Burning Man promotes self-expression, creativity, community, sustainability, gift giving (nearly everything at Burning Man is free) and many other values.
+Burning Man promotes self-expression, creativity, community, sustainability, gift-giving (nearly everything at Burning Man is free) and many other values.
 According to Debucquoy-Dodley, though people live for just one week in Black Rock City, many participants spend the rest of the year embodying these principles in their home communities as well.

 The First Burn — 1986